On-Page SEO for Framer Site Speed: Best Practices

 Excessive inline styles, JavaScript, and unnecessary comments can slow down a page.
 Keeping your Framer site lean and structured improves both SEO and load speed.

-Minimise unused CSS: Framer automatically optimises styles, but avoid adding redundant code.
+• Minimize unused CSS: Framer automatically optimizes styles, but avoid adding redundant code.

-Check out "Code Optimisation Techniques for Enhanced Performance in Framer" for more details on maintaining a lightweight codebase.
+Check out "Code Optimization Techniques for Enhanced Performance in Framer" for more details on maintaining a lightweight codebase.

 Images are one of the largest contributors to slow page speeds.
-If not optimised, they can increase load times, negatively impacting SEO, user experience, and Core Web Vitals.
+If not optimized, they can increase load times, negatively impacting SEO, user experience, and Core Web Vitals.

 Using Descriptive Alt Text